josefkr/preprocessing/DETECTION.md

-This document describes the suite of annotators that detect linguistic phenomena (sluicing, subject sharing, verbal ellipsis, passive, nominal-head ellipsis, clefts, bare wh-questions, gapped coordination, right node raising) in CAS XMI files, how they are organized, and how to extend them with new phenomena or new languages.
+This document describes the suite of annotators that detect linguistic phenomena (sluicing, subject sharing, verbal ellipsis, passive, nominal-head ellipsis, clefts, bare wh-questions, gapped coordination, right node raising, contractions) in CAS XMI files, how they are organized, and how to extend them with new phenomena or new languages.

 ## Overview